Trove doesn’t deserve to be butchered

 Yet while digitisation is the future of libraries and archiving, Trove is having its funding slaughtered.
 The National Library is copping a $20 million "efficiency cut" in the 2016 Budget, as a result of which 28 people will lose their jobs.
 And that means Trove won't have any resources to digitise collections held in smaller museums, galleries and libraries.

-If those organisations want their collections added, they'll have to fund the money themselves.
+If those organisations want their collections added, they'll have to find the money themselves.
 Given that most already run on minimal resources and rely on volunteers, that seems unlikely.
 Preserving our history should not be left to the vagaries of privatisation.
 And if Malcolm Turnbull is serious about Australia pursuing innovation, it seems very odd to cut one of the most innovative projects in a major national institution.